Graeme Macrae Burnet: Career

-In October 2025 Polygon published Benbecula, part of Birlinn’s Darkland Tales series which sees Scottish writers re-imagine episodes from the country’s history and legend.
+In October 2025 Polygon published Benbecula, part of Birlinn’s Darkland Tales series, which sees Scottish writers re-imagine episodes from the country’s history and legends.
+Unlike Burnet's other books, this one is based on real historical documents.
 Set on the island of Benbecula, the novella fictionalises an 1857 triple murder and is narrated by the killer’s brother.
+The novel was shortlisted for the 2026 Walter Scott Prize.